Web Portal Engineering Quick Start Guide

 Dirty ECD: The ECD at the end of the string, when the bit is at the depth specified on the Y-Axis, based on a cuttings-loaded annulus.
 The volume of cuttings in the annulus is calculated based on the ROP entered in the Drilling Parameters section.
 If the ROP is entered as zero then the clean and dirty ECD lines will lie on top of each other.

-The ECD snapshot line shows the expected ECD at each point in the annulus when the bit is at the Calculation Depth specified in the Case Details section.
-This line is generated based on a cuttings free annulus, which means that the last point for both the Clean ECD line and the ECD Snapshot line will be the same.
+The ECD snapshot chart shows the expected ECD at each point in the annulus when the bit is at the Calculation Depth specified in the Case Details section.
+This line is generated based on a cuttings free annulus, which means that the last points for both the ECD chart and the ECD Snapshot will be the same.

 This chart displays the surge and swab lines for each of the tripping speeds entered in the Trip Speeds table.